Jannatul-Faria/employment_test/README.md

    ```

 6. **Access the Application**
-   Open a web browser and go to `http://127.0.0.1:8000` to access the PawFinder application.
+   Open a web browser and go to `http://127.0.0.1:8000` to access the application.

 #### Task and Issues:
 ### Task 1: